-Additionally, Johnson, who scored 13 points, and made 13 rebounds and 13 assists in Game 6 of the 1982 Finals, earned his second series MVP award.
+Additionally, Johnson, who scored 13 points and added 13 rebounds with 13 assists in Game 6 of the 1982 Finals, earned his second series MVP award.
 The following season (1982-83) saw the third Finals match-up between the Lakers and the 76ers in four years.

 This time, however, L.A. was defeated by Philadelphia, losing four consecutive games to the 76ers and winning none during the series.

 In the 1984 NBA Finals, Johnson again encountered rival Larry Bird, who had signed with the Boston Celtics.
 This was the first of several match-ups between the two teams.

 The Celtics beat the Lakers in a tight competition—four games to three—for the 1984 championship.
 The Lakers, however, took down the Celtics the following year in the Finals.

 Johnson and his team continued to be one of the NBA's top competitors throughout the rest of the 1980s.
 In the 1987 NBA Finals, they again defeated the Boston Celtics, and Johnson received the NBA Finals MVP Award for the third and final time in his career.

 That year Johnson also averaged a career-best 23.9 points per game, resulting in his first regular-season NBA MVP award—an honor he would receive again in 1989 and 1990.